mirabelle514/mcp-figma-builder/docs/implementation-summary.md

-# Implementation Summary: Figma to React MCP Server
+# Implementation Summary: EUI MCP Server

 ## What Was Built